tbrlpld/log100days/README.md

 ```sh
 $ python -m pip install -e .
 ```

+Then in the repo, create a `/instance` folder and place a `/config.py` inside.
+Add the configuration variables as seen in the [Deployment](#deployment) section to this file.

 You can run the app with Hypercorn.
 Hypercorn is an ASGI (the asynchronous pendant to WSGI) server and is automatically installed with Quart.